-Saint Louis University School of Law's one-year master's degree for foreign law graduates provides an introduction to U.S. law for highly qualified individuals seeking to enhance their legal careers.
+Saint Louis University School of Law's one-year LL.M. degree for foreign law graduates provides an introduction to U.S. law for highly qualified individuals seeking to enhance their legal careers.
 The Center for International and Comparative Law has offered this program since 1991.
 View a list of countries our LL.M. students have come from.

 "The SLU LAW LL.M.
 Program truly enhanced my career opportunities as it gave me a thorough understanding of how the American Legal system works.
 It helped me to be better prepared for the bar examination, and also gave me the opportunity to form the necessary professional relationships to start my legal career in St. Louis.
 One of the great strengths of the program is the close professor-student interaction, which always made me feel they cared about my professional success."